Welcome to the exciting world of Search Engine Optimization (SEO)!

 Some people want to quickly make a few grand others take the long-term entrepreneurial approach.

-When you work SEO as a get rich quick scheme, you are probably into Black Hat way.
+When you work Search Engine Optimization as a get rich quick scheme, you are probably into Black Hat way.

 Well, the Black Hat SEO Approach focuses on optimizing the content only for the search engine.